MarcFaussurier/EU-to-US-keyboard-layout/README.md

 - Cameron Lowell Palmer for his tutorial about .icns icons linking with a keyboard layout, see https://superuser.com/a/814371
 - Mathias Bynens for the space bar key (As I was unable to make it working with Uklele I copied the key from here https://github.com/mathiasbynens/custom.keylayout/blob/master/azerty/azerty.keylayout)
 - PC4YOU for the azerty mac keyboard picture
-- bolonka-zwetna-von-der-laisbach.de for the US layout image
+- bolonka-zwetna-von-der-laisbach.de for the US keyboard layout image

 ## License
 [GPLv3](https://github.com/mathiasbynens/custom.keylayout/blob/master/azerty/LICENSE.txt)